chahalarora/hcap/hcapDocumentation/devDocumentation.md

 2. SecureResServer/SecureResServer: It contains the actual resource server code.

-3. ExperimentResources: It contains the code for some demo resources which can be attached to the resource server.
+3. ExperimentResources: It contains the code for some demo resources which can be added to the resource server.
+Developers wanting to write there own resources can refer to some sample files in this folder to get a head start.

 #### src/test/java/SecureResServer/SecureResServer
 This folder contains some tests for the resource server.